aimhco/random-phone-number-selector/README.md

 ## Troubleshooting

 ### "Failed to add contact" error
-- Ensure Contacts app is accessible
+- Ensure the Contacts app is accessible
 - Check System Preferences > Security & Privacy > Privacy > Contacts
 - Grant Terminal (or your Python interpreter) access to Contacts

 ### "Failed to send SMS" error
-- Ensure Messages app is open and configured for SMS
+- Ensure the Messages app is open and configured for SMS
 - Check that your Mac is connected to your iPhone for SMS relay
 - Verify System Preferences > Security & Privacy > Privacy > Automation permissions